Ohjurot/nana-ngx/README.md

 ## Roadmap
 This fork is currently not operation.
 This list will track the progress:
 - [x] New repo layout for nana.
-- [ ] Get v1.8-develope build on all target platforms using conan and the new build systems.
 - [ ] Get CI, CLA, etc. working.
-- [ ] Preparing GitHub repo for collaboration.
-- [ ] Start discussions about features for v2.0.0.
 - [ ] Encourage other developers (from original nana) to adopt their PR's to the new repo style and open a PR on this repo.
+- [ ] Get v1.8-develope build on all target platforms using conan and the new build systems.
 - [ ] Finally release v1.8 as a LTS supported version.
 The idea is to bring one version that will stay compatible with old nana and will be supported a long time.
 It shall serve as a "always working" drop in replacement for migrating old projects towards "nana generation x".
+- [x] Start discussions about features for v2.0.0.
 - [ ] Begin development towards version 2.0.0 "nana generation x".
-    - [ ] Create unit tests and benchmarks.
-    - [ ] Create several example applications.
-    - [ ] Create documentation.
 - [ ] First ngx release.

 ## License